The Quran does not merely retell Hud (peace be upon him). It redistributes him.

 - the threshold where deferred warning becomes realized event,

-- and imperial architecture as apparent grandeur under divine surveillance.
+- and architecture of power as apparent grandeur under divine surveillance.

-In al-A’raf, Hud appears within a surah haunted by questions of veil, covenant, reception, forgetfulness, and false inward clothing.
+In al-A’raf, Hud (peace be upon him) appears within a surah haunted by questions of veil, covenant, reception, forgetfulness, and false inward clothing.
 It is precisely there that his word takes a decisive form:

 ﴿أَتُجَادِلُونَنِي فِي أَسْمَاءٍ سَمَّيْتُمُوهَا أَنتُمْ وَآبَاؤُكُم﴾